DAXGRID/mbtileserver-chart/README.md

 Helm 3 chart for [mbtileserver](https://github.com/consbio/mbtileserver).

-The Chart enables you to host the mbtileserver project, it comes with automatic reload of the tileserver using `kill -HUP` when an mbtile.
+The Chart enables you to host the mbtileserver project, it comes with automatic reload of the tileserver using `kill -HUP` when an mbtile is either created, updated or deleted.

 ## Install/Upgrade